 Associate-degree holders earn, on average, $130 more weekly than those with lesser degrees or certifications.

 Have questions?
 Need help figuring out how to pay for training for medical billing and coding?
-Federal financial aid is available for students who qualify – and UMA’s Student Finance Advisors can help you figure out if you’re one of them.
+Federal financial aid is available for those who qualify – and UMA’s Student Finance Advisors can help you figure out if you’re one of them.